 Using either Cynergy Laser or the third generation IPL, treatment is quick and easy.

-- Areas treated are blotchy for several hours afterwards, but unlike some of the older lasers, in general treatment is very easy to conceal.
-The exception may be with use of the pulsed dye laser where bruising may occur - this will then take between 5 -10 days to resolve.
+Areas treated will be blotchy for several hours afterwards, but unlike some of the older lasers, in general treatment is very easy to conceal.
+The exception may be with use of the pulsed dye laser where bruising may occur – this will then take between 5 -10 days to resolve.

 Most vascular conditions require more than one treatment to achieve a good end result.
 Small ‘spider naevi’ and venous lakes of the lip often respond well to a single treatment.
 Rosacea and nasal telangiectasia always require a course of two to three initial treatments, with occasional ‘top-up’ treatments to maintain good results.

 Risks are very infrequent with these devices, but include the development of small pitted or linear scars and temporary skin discolouration.

 The best way of answering this question is by saying “what works best for one person isn’t necessarily what works best for the next.”
 It is important to have a variety of options available when treating vascular problems.
 Laser Skin Care has the Cynergy Pulsed Dye and YAG laser as well as the third generation Ellipse+ IPL system from Denmark.

 A choice of modalities greatly increases our chances of a successful outcome.